danielcbit/apcctrl/doc/manual/manual.rst

    - The estimated remaining runtime is below the configured value (``MINUTES``)
    - The UPS signals that the batteries are exhausted.

-   A shutdown could also be initiated if apcupsd detects that the batteries are no longer functioning correctly.
+   A shutdown could also be initiated if apcctrl detects that the batteries are no longer functioning correctly.
 This case, though very unusual, can happen at any time even if there is proper mains voltage, and ``/etc/apcctrl/apccontrol emergency`` is called.

-   Just before initiating any shutdown through the apccontrol script, apcupsd will create the file /etc/apcctrl/powerfail.
-This file will be used later in the shutdown sequence to recall apcupsd after syncing of the disks to initiate a power off of the UPS.
+   Just before initiating any shutdown through the apccontrol script, apcctrl will create the file /etc/apcctrl/powerfail.
+This file will be used later in the shutdown sequence to recall apcctrl after syncing of the disks to initiate a power off of the UPS.

    If the /etc/nologin file has not already been created, it will